pac4j/pac4j/documentation/blog/what_s_new_in_pac4j_v4_1.md

 To be able to build a `ProfileManager` from a `WebContext`, we have the `ProfileManagerFactory`.
 For the back channel logout calls, we also need to set the `sessionStore` for the `ProfileManager`: that's why the `ProfileManagerFactory2` exists.
 But a simple `setSessionStore` method at the `ProfileManager` wil do the same job and remove its need.

+## CSRF protection

+Since pac4j v4, the CSRF protection is enabled by default.
+If no matchers are defined at the security level, the default matchers are: `securityHeaders,csrfToken`, meaning that a CSRF token is generated, (saved in the session,) available in the request and as a cookie.
+If no authorizers are defined at the security level, the default matcher is: `csrfCheck`, meaning that for any POST request, the CSRF token must be posted to be verified with the one in the web session.

+While this CSRF protection makes sense for statefull web applications, it does not make any sense for stateless web services.
+So if no `IndirectClient` is configured at the security level, the CSRF protection is not enabled and the default matcher is: `securityHeaders` and there is no default authorizer.